z5ottu/ESP32-Radio/README.md

 - Support for .m3u playlists.
 - Can play mp3 tracks from SD card.
 -	Uses a minimal number of components; no Arduino required.
--	Handles bitrates up to 320 kbps.
+-	~~ Handles bitrates up to 320 kbps. ~~ AdjustRate for VS1003-M/VS1053 not implemented yet
 -	Has a preset list of maximal 100 favorite radio stations in configuration file.
 - Configuration (preferences) can be edited through web interface.
 -	Can be controlled by a tablet or other device through a build-in webserver.